 Healthcare Provider Update: Healthcare Provider for Kinder Morgan Kinder Morgan typically offers healthcare benefits to its employees through a variety of health plans, often provided by major national insurers such as Aetna or UnitedHealthcare.
 Specifics can vary by location and employment status, so details about the exact healthcare provider can depend on the particular plan selected by employees.
 Impact of Potential Healthcare Cost Increases in 2026 In 2026, enterprises like Kinder Morgan may face significant challenges related to healthcare cost increases driven by the expiration of federal premium subsidies and rising medical expense inflation.
 Analysts predict that average premiums in the Affordable Care Act marketplace could surge as much as 75% for many enrollees, resulting in higher out-of-pocket costs for employees.
 As these rise, companies must prepare to manage their healthcare spending efficiently, ensuring employees continue to have access to affordable health coverage amidst these economic pressures.
 Click here to learn more

 The way that high-net-worth (HNW) and ultra-high-net-worth (UHNW) individuals distribute their wealth is changing dramatically.
-The way that wealth transfer is approached has changed significantly as a result of significant modifications to U.S. tax law, especially after President Donald Trump signed the Tax Cuts and Jobs Act in 2017.
-The federal estate tax exemption was significantly increased by this act, rising from about $2 million less than 20 years ago to $13.61 million now.
+The way that wealth transfer is approached has changed significantly as a result of significant modifications to U.S. tax law, especially after significant tax legislation permanently raised the estate tax exemption under the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025).
+The federal estate tax exemption was significantly raised, rising from about $2 million less than 20 years ago to $13.99 million as of 2025 (permanently extended under the One Big Beautiful Budget Act).
 As a result, an estate tax-free transfer of more than $27 million to heirs is now possible for married couples.
 The estate tax rises to 40% for assets that beyond this limit.
 For Kinder Morgan employees nearing retirement, it is important to keep on eye on your investment portfolio during these dramatic shifts.

 The estate planning methods of high net worth and ultrahigh net worth corporate individuals have changed as a result of this significant rise in the estate tax exemption.
 With an increasing trend towards delaying the age at which heirs can access their inheritance, trusts have become a regular tool in this context.
 This hold-up in access is not only a result of mistrust; rather, it is a calculated strategy to guarantee longevity and shield the riches from possible threats like creditors and divorce.